Iraq

 Advocacy

-• Call on the Government to implement international legal instruments on improvised explosive devices (IEDs), landmines, and other ERW, and to promote explosive ordnance clearance, in particular before the return of internally displaced persons, and explosive ordnance risk education;
+• Call on the Government to implement international legal instruments on landmines and other explosive remnants of war, and to promote mine clearance and age-appropriate explosive ordnance risk education, conflict preparedness, and protection for affected communities;

 THE UNITED STATES IS THE SECURITY COUNCIL PENHOLDER ON IRAQ.